-S-Space Graduate School of International Studies (국제대학원) Dept. of International Studies (국제학과) Journal of International and Area Studies Journal of International and Area Studies vol.20 (2013)
+S-Space Graduate School of International Studies (국제대학원) Dept. of International Studies (국제학과) Journal of International and Area Studies (JIAS) Journal of International and Area Studies vol.20 (2013)

 Understanding Sino-African Relations: Neocolonialism or a New Era?

 - Institute of International Affairs, Graduate School of International Studies, Seoul National University

 - Journal of International and Area Studies, Vol.20 No.1, pp. 61-76

 - What motivates increased relations between China and African countries?
 While Chinese interests in natural resources throughout Africa is well known, less attention is given to whether these interests

 are short-term or long-term in nature.
 We challenge the assumption of Chinese neocolonialism without

 portraying growing relations as void of problems for African development.
 Instead of viewing these

 relations from one of two polarized positions, we suggest that reality is somewhere in the middle, with

 the potential for deeper mutually beneficial relationships coexisting with some level of exploitation.